ELDER CARE ABUSEIf you’ve been a victim of medical malpractice, you deserve compensation.

 Nursing Home Abuse And Neglect

 While we do trust the care of our loved ones to nursing homes and residences, it’s important to remember that these facilities are still businesses.
 This means that they are still looking to turn a profit, and in doing so, may not always have the best interests of your loved one at heart.
-A lot of times, elderly care residences can be understaffed, and sometimes the staff they hire are underpaid, or underqualified for the position.
+Elderly care residences can be understaffed, and sometimes the staff are underpaid or underqualified for the position.
 Unfortunately, this can lead to neglect of your parent or grandparent which can be just as detrimental to their health as abuse is.

 In more violent cases, physical abuse has occurred in nursing homes and senior care residences.
 Abuse can be anything from physical harm, sexual abuse, or emotional abuse, to stealing property from your elder’s room.